 Alderbury and West Grimstead School fully recognises and accepts its responsibilities for Child Protection and Safeguarding and our policy can be read on the school website.
 Whilst children are in school, access is restricted to the main door.
 Visitors are required to report to the office on arrival, where they will be asked to sign the Visitors Book and wear a badge.

-Any concerns about the welfare of our children are taken very seriously and should be reported to the Designated Safeguard Leads (Mr Beveridge, Mr Malmberg or Mrs Wilkinson)
+Any concerns about the welfare of our children are taken very seriously and should be reported to the Designated Safeguard Leads (Mr Thorpe, Mr Malmberg or Mrs Wilkinson)

 Journeys to School and Car-Parking

 The school travel plan aims to reduce the use of car journeys and so improve the safety of our children on their journey to school.
 Parking along Firs Road is limited and there are additional spaces at the Village Hall.
 It is helpful if parents consider not ‘double’ parking on Firs Road and near Woodlea Grange as this is the main cause of disruption by road narrowing.
 Blocking residents driveways is unacceptable and we ask that safety takes precedent over convenience.

 Parents will judge the age at which their children travel to school unaccompanied.
 We remind children from time to time about Road Safety, but children have to have reached a certain level of maturity before they can be relied upon to observe the code.
 We would remind all parents that the police advise against children walking through the woods unaccompanied.

 Some children choose to cycle or scoot o school and this is permitted.
 Children are expected to have a safe cycling ability and to wear helmets for their own safety.
 We request that bikes and scooters are “pushed in and out” rather than ridden on the school premises.

 The office is normally open Monday – Friday between 8.45am and 3.15pm.